-There are cases where the cap on non-economic damages are so unfair that it leads to results where people cannot believe that the Maryland law is what it is.
+There are cases where the cap on non-economic damages is so unfair that it leads to results where people cannot believe that the Maryland law is what it is.
 Let’s say you have a child who is injured by a mistake by the doctor or nurse and will be in a wheelchair for life.
 Her expected career earnings likely do not change.
 Many victims in wheelchairs do not need ongoing care.
 Her economic damages are fairly limited.

 So what is the maximum value of that case?
 If you were to assume no economic damages, the maximum value of that malpractice claim is $815,000.

 This amount of compensation for such a horrific, life-altering injury is obscene.
 It is so insane that many people who read the first sentence of this post left this page looking for a second opinion from another malpractice lawyer on the maximum value of their case.
 If you are someone reading this far, please trust me that what I am telling you is accurate.
 No exceptions allow you to avoid Maryland’s damage cap in medical malpractice claims.

 You might be asking yourself how this could be true when you have seen, so many verdicts reported in the paper that are so much higher than the damage cap.
 First, there could be substantial economic damages, particularly if it is a birth injury case.
 You also have to keep in mind that jurors are not told that there is a cap on non-economic damages.
 So, the jury may think that they are awarding $20 million to a child who is wheelchair-bound for the rest of her life.
 But, the reality is that the judge is bound by law to reduce that verdict to conform with the malpractice cap in Maryland.
 Often, the newspapers report just the verdict — because that sells papers — as opposed to the reality of what happened to the verdict after the judge granted the defendant’s post-trial motion, as she is legally obligated to do.

 So What Is the Value of My Malpractice Case?